vweevers/async-emitter-component/README.md

 Executes all listeners for the event in order with the supplied data argument.
 The optional callback is called when all of the listeners are done.

-### `.first(event, new)`

-Adds a listener to the beginning of the listeners array for the specified event.

-### `.at(event, index, listener)`

-Adds a listener at the specified index in the listeners array for the specified event.

-### `.before(event, target, listener)`

-Adds a listener before the target listener in the listeners array for the specified event.

-### `.after(event, target, listener)`

-Adds a listener after the target listener in the listeners array for the specified event.

 ## Contribution

 1. Create an issue and tell me what you're gonna do, just to make sure there's